Research Australia Events

 Research Australia’s mission is to use our unique convening power to position health and medical research as a significant driver of a healthy population and contributor to a healthy economy.
 As the independent national peak body representing the entire health and medical research pipeline, we are exclusively positioned to draw together representatives from each section of the pipeline to collaborate on to seize the opportunities and bold ideas that will drive change.

 To do this, we convene several events designed to unite the health and medical research sector behind a common platform.
-Some of the events include:

 Research Australia Health and Medical Research Awards